Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 Kraken vs. Stars Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 1

-Game 1 of the NHL Playoffs Second Round on Tuesday, May 2 features the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
-The Stars have -195 odds on the moneyline against the Kraken (+165).
+Game 1 of the NHL Playoffs Second Round at American Airlines Center showcases the Dallas Stars and the Seattle Kraken squaring off at 9:30 PM ET on Tuesday, May 2, airing on ESPN, CBC, SportsNet, and TVAS.
+The Stars are favored, with -210 moneyline odds, in this matchup against the Kraken, who have +180 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!